mjg123/mjg123.github.io/_posts/2017-12-02-FnProject-Spring-Cloud-Function.md

 ## Integration with other Spring components

-As Spring is managing the lifecycle of your components it is fine to use the regular Spring mechanisms, for example `@AutoWired` to inject dependencies or `@Repository` to set up really simple database access.
+As Spring is managing the lifecycle of your components it is fine to use the regular Spring application features, for example `@AutoWired` to inject dependencies or `@Repository` to set up really simple database access.

 ## Summary